dclark-rpi/smon6502/README.md

 # SMON

-Modified to run on the [pico 6502](https://github.com/picocomputer/rp6502)
+Modified to run on the [RP6502 Picocomputer](https://github.com/picocomputer/rp6502)

 This repo modifies the original by adding RIA support instead of a UART.
 Also the location of the jump table is labelled and used so as not to create a larger binary.